Tectonics, Sediment Supply, and Morphologies Along Rocky Coasts

 Although these cliffs are all made of the same material, carboniferous limestone, the rock isn't uniform throughout.
 It has weak layers, faults, and cracks running through it, all prime sites for erosion.

 The erosion is due to several processes.
 There's hydraulic action, where the crashing waves compress water and air trapped in cracks, weakening and eventually loosening the rock.
-There's abrasive action, where material suspended in the water get smashed up against the cliff face.
-And finally, there's chemical action, where the rock is dissolved by sea water and the rain.
+There's abrasive action, where material suspended in the water gets smashed up against the cliff face.
+And finally, there's chemical action, where the rock is dissolved by seawater and the rain.
 And just below where I'm standing is an absolutely stunning example of all these processes at work.
 This is the green bridge of Wales, a fabulous example of a sea arch.

 If we go back 5 million years, the coast would have looked like this.
 First, the sea goes for the weak bands of rock, then it goes for the cracks in the harder rock, forming first arches and then stacks.
 This leaves the green bridge as we know it today.
 It's easy to guess what will happen in the future.
 Not all stacks are formed this way.
 Sometimes they just get left behind as the coastline around them erodes.